florianromberger-sketch/teched2025-XP266/exercises/ex5/README.md

 ## Summary

 You've now verified the pipeline and release steps.
-Furthermore, you know the transport is available in Cloud Transport Management for your delivery to QA and Production.
+Furthermore, you know the transport is available in SAP Cloud Transport Management for your delivery to Quality Assurance and Production.

 Continue with [Manage your Feature in Cloud ALM & Deployment](../ex6/README.md)